Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1020-1-21-remove-the-word-module-from-plugin-names.md

 ticket: "CTM-1661"
 version: "1020.1.21"
 ---
-Remove the word 'module' from plugin names
+Previously, the names of all modules within the dtm-plugins included the word "Module".
+Now it has been removed.